EPHS-iOS/BubbleWord/README.md

 ## Version History
 - App Store Version 1.1.0
-* x
+  - (in progress, updating app store photo previews)
-* x
+  - x

 - 1.0.4
-* Fixed an issue with our menu.
+  - Fixed an issue with our menu.
-* Fixed an issue regarding loading on refreshing.
+  - Fixed an issue regarding loading on refreshing.
-* Deletion mode is clearer and persists upon reset.
+  - Deletion mode is clearer and persists upon reset.
-* Updated our starting screen to be more pretty.
+  - Updated our starting screen to be more pretty.

 - 1.0.2
+  - Included more words in the dictionary!
+  - Added cooler colors.
+  - General bug fixes.

+- 1.0.1
+  - There was different graphics added.
+It is also better made for all iOS devices.

+- 1.0.0
+  - *(initial upload)*